jethornton/flexgui/docs_flex/source/ini.rst

 LED buttons can have defaults set in the ini file.
 This makes it easier to have consistant LED size, position and colors.
 These options go in the [FLEXGUI] section.

-The colors are Red, Green, Blue(, Alpha).
+The color options can be specified using HEX, RGB or RGBA.

-RGB (Red, Green, Blue) values are 0 to 255.
+Valid RGB(A) Red, Green, Blue (Alpha) values are 0 to 255.

+Valid HEX values are #000000 to #ffffff

-PyQt6 the Alpha channel is 0 to 255.
+In PyQt6 the Alpha channel is 0 to 255.
 0 represents a fully transparent color, while 255 represents a fully opaque color.
 If Alpha is ommitted then it's set to fully opaque or 255.

+The Diameter and Offset values are whole numbers only.
 ::

 	[FLEXGUI]
 	LED_DIAMETER = 15
 	LED_RIGHT_OFFSET = 5
 	LED_TOP_OFFSET = 5
-	LED_ON_COLOR = 0, 255, 0, 255
+	LED_ON_COLOR = rgb(0, 255, 0)
-	LED_OFF_COLOR= 125, 0, 0, 255
+	LED_OFF_COLOR= rgba(125, 0, 0, 255)

 For more information on LED buttons see :ref:`led_buttons`